sharmavishal5/Veriolog_beginner_projects/README.md

    - Supports **addition, subtraction, AND, OR, XOR, and shift operations**.
    - Uses a **case statement** to select operations.
    - Outputs **zero flag and carry flag**.

+4. **Digital Clock (digital_clock)**

+   - Implements a real-time clock using Verilog.
+   - Uses a counter-based approach to track hours, minutes, and seconds.
+   - Simulated with a testbench to verify accurate timekeeping.
+   - Generates waveform outputs to visualize clock transitions.
+   - Supports reset functionality to set time back to zero.

 ## Upcoming Projects